mcknuggie/policy_iteration/README.md

 # policy_iteration
-Performs the process of policy iteration on three states (one absorbing state) each with two possible actions.
+The following code performs the process of Policy Iteration on three states (one absorbing state) each with two possible actions.
+The states we are simulating represent the employment status of a worker: Safely Employed (SE), Performance Improvement Plan (PIP), and Unemployed (UE; an absorbing state).
+In either of the first two states, the actor can choose one of two actions to complete in their free time: Watch Netflix _or_ Code.
+Depending on the action and the current state the actor is in, there are some arbitrarily chosen probabilities for where they might end up.
+These are listed in the variable "t_p".

+We make use of matplotlib to plot a simulation of our results - as if a real actor were playing this "game" of employment for 50 rounds.
+Notice the different results depending on the different values for the discount factor gamma.
+The equations and logic we see in the policy_evaluation() come from doing the math out by hand.